Albrtito/ObsidianNotes/02-Atomic/1730648938 - Input port processing in routers.md

 4. Update counters for network management.

 ## Lookup:
-+ Iput port processing solves the centralised processing botleneck in lookup by **copying the forwarding tables into each one of the input ports.** We call this process the [[1731419106 - Match-Plus-Action method in forwarding|Match-Plus-Action ]]
++ Iput port processing solves the centralised processing botleneck in lookup by **copying the forwarding tables into each one of the input ports.** We call this process the [[1731419106 - Match-Plus-Action methods in forwarding|Match-Plus-Action ]]

 ![[1730624725 - Routerj.png|center|500]]